slyovich/az-brownbag/README.md

 Note that, even if this architecture is supported with most of Identity Provider, the "on-behalf-of" pattern used here is unfortunately not supported with Azure Active Directory B2C.
 Indeed, as explains in the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/active-directory-b2c/access-tokens), <i>Web API chains (On-Behalf-Of) is not supported by Azure AD B2C</i>.

+In this code sample, The refresh token is used to get an access token targeting the backend API.
+This is working fine except in scenario where you want to rely on app roles.
+This scenario is not supported by Azure AD B2C, as the app roles are not returned in the access token.

 # Azure Resource organisation
 Organizing effectively your Azure resources is part of the [ready stage](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/organize-resources) of the Cloud Adoption Framework.
 This helps to secure, manage, and track costs that are related to your workloads.